dignifiedquire/pull-length-prefixed/README.md

     - The following additional length encoders are available:
       - **int32BE** - `const { int32BEEncode } = require('it-length-prefixed')`

-Returns a [transform](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#transform-it) that yields [`BufferList`](https://www.npmjs.com/package/bl) objects.
+Returns a [transform](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#transform-it) that yields [`Uint8ArrayList`](https://www.npmjs.com/package/uint8arraylist) objects.
 All messages will be prefixed with a length, determined by the `lengthEncoder` function.

 ### `encode.single(chunk, [opts])`

-- `chunk: Buffer|BufferList` chunk to encode
+- `chunk: Buffer|Uint8ArrayList` chunk to encode
 - `opts: Object`, optional
     - `lengthEncoder: Function`: See description above.
 Note that this encoder will _not_ be passed a `target` or `offset` and so will need to allocate a buffer to write to.

-Returns a `BufferList` containing the encoded chunk.
+Returns a `Uint8ArrayList` containing the encoded chunk.

 ### `decode([opts])`